 The University of Arizona in Tucson would like to introduce you to our Classics M.A. program, which should be of interest to both Classics majors and Humanities-oriented undergraduate students.
 Our graduate program has enjoyed remarkable growth since its inception in 1985 and, along with our undergraduate program, continues to expand.
 It is now one of the premier M.A. programs in the United States and attracts qualified students from all regions of this country and from abroad.
 In the last ten years, for example, graduates have been accepted at, and received fellowship packages from many prestigious doctoral programs, such as Berkeley, Brown, Columbia, Cornell, Duke, Harvard, Penn, Princeton, Stanford, U. of British Columbia, U. of Chicago, U. of Michigan, U. of North Carolina at Chapel Hill, U. of Cincinnati, UCLA, U. of Toronto, U. of Virginia, and Yale, in the fields of Classics, Comparative Literature, History, and Philosophy.

 Students in our M.A. program emphasize Classical Philology, Classical Archaeology, Ancient History, Latin Pedagogy, or Latin Philology.
-A number of Graduate Fellowships, Teaching and Research Assistantships, as well as waivers of tuition and fees, are available.
+The Classics M.A. program at the University of Arizona offers one of the most generous funding packages of any terminal M.A. program in the country.
 Graduate students take courses and seminars, teach under supervision, and write their theses under the directorship of the departmental faculty.

 M.A. concentrators in Classical Philology and Latin Philology focus on ancient Greek and Latin languages and literatures and study with the department's philologists: Norman Austin, John Bauschatz, David Christenson, Courtney Friesen, Robert Groves, Sarah McCallum, Arum Park, Marilyn Skinner, Philip Waddell, and Cynthia White.
 Faculty in Classical Philology are active researchers in a broad range of specialties, including Homer and Greek Poetry, Greek and Roman drama, the ancient novel, Augustan literature, feminist approaches to Classics, ancient sexuality, neoteric poetry, ancient astronomy and astrology, Greek papyrology, Greek and Roman historiography and social history, Roman topography, textual criticism, the classical tradition, New Testament and early Christianity, late antique Latin literature, medieval Latin, Latin paleography, literary reception, and ancient and modern performance studies.
 In addition, Julia Annas and Daniel Russell of the Philosophy Department, and Alison Futrell and Steven Johnstone of the History Department regularly teach cross-listed courses and work closely with departmental students.